-Solid shampoo and soap bars - perfect for travel
+Solid shampoo and soap bars - perfect for travel and camping

 Solid shampoo and soap bars are perfect for travel.
 No spills and easy to bring when you are travelling with hand luggage only.